deeleman/learning-angular2/chapter_04/README.md

 $ npm install
 ```

 An `npm postinstall` hook will manage the installation of the typings required for compiling the project.
-You can run `npm start` once finished to trigger the TypeScript transpiling and spawn a local server in your machine already pointing to the chapter folder.
+You can run `npm start` once finished to trigger the TypeScript transpiling and fire a local server in your machine already pointing to the chapter folder.

 ## Description